The Garden Project’s Foster Park Resource Center is located at 2401 Marcus St., Lansing, MI 48912 (the corner of Foster and Marcus Streets).

 - Also, a great opportunity to meet other gardeners, get advice or volunteer

 Please call Hilary Parkinson at (517) 853-7807 or email her to make arrangements.

 Attention Community Garden Leaders: If you would like to pick up resources (seeds, plant starts, tools, etc) for your community garden as a whole, please contact our office to schedule an appointment with staff to meet you at the Resource Center.
 Please call 517-853-7809 or email firstname.lastname@example.org.

 Community Garden Leader Resources

 Garden Leaders: resources are available for existing gardens in the network.
-Please use this Resource Application to let us know how we can be of support.
-Also, read more about local resources in the updated 2014 Lansing Area Community Garden Resource Guide.
+In late February – early March, 2016, a Resource Application will be available here, which you can use to let us know how we can be of support.
+Also, read more about local resources in the updated 2015 Lansing Area Community Garden Resource Guide.

 Home Garden Assistance

 The Garden Project offers home garden assistance to households who qualify based on income.
 Assistance may include access to free seeds and plants, educational resources, and more.

 Our tool lending library and Resource Center are great for beginning or experienced gardeners.

 Email us or call (517) 853-7809 for help with a home garden.